GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 remote.NAME.push
 :	Standard Git refspec denoting what should be replicated.
-	Setting this to `+refs/heads/*:refs/heads/*` would mirror only the active branches, but not the change refs under `refs/changes/`, or the tags under `refs/tags/`.
+	Setting this to `+refs/heads/*:refs/heads/*` would mirror using forced push only the active branches, but not the change refs under `refs/changes/`, or the tags under `refs/tags/`.

 	Multiple push keys can be supplied, to specify multiple